 A pop-up will appear of your Anki Stats.
 Scroll down to “Card Types”.
 It should look something like this:

-If you look at your Anki Stats under “Card Types”, you’ll notice that the all of your cards are deemed as "Mature".
+If you look at your Anki Stats under “Card Types”, you’ll notice that all of your cards are deemed as "Mature".
 This means that Anki has recognized that you actually know all your cards really well, and all of them are already in your long-term memory.
 Therefore Anki doesn't show you these cards that you already know so well.
 This is the way that Anki actually works.

-Therefore, the reason you don't see any more "Due" cards is actually because you've studied all of the cards several times in your “Pronunciation Deck” and the “Model Deck", and you actually know all of your cards so well already.
+Therefore, the reason you don't see any more "Due" cards is actually that you've studied all of the cards several times in your “Pronunciation Deck” and the “Model Deck", and you actually know all of your cards so well already.

 Remember, Anki is a "Spaced Repetition Software".
 This means that when you know a card really well, then the space between the time you recently studied it and the next time you see it again gets longer and longer.
 Since all of your cards are "Mature", Anki knows that you actually know ALL of your cards so well, so the space between your last review of a card and the next one would be quite long.